 - Prior to the last week of the semester, the student must discuss with his/her faculty member the reason for the request of and "I" grade, and submit to the faculty and "Incomplete Form" which details the work yet to be completed. - The faculty member must indicate on the form the letter grade the student will earn if she/he fails to complete the required coursework by the specified deadline.
 Typically to be completed by the end of the following regular semester.
-Extension requests for up to an additional semester can be approved by the faculty member, who must notify the Registrar's Office of the extended time.
-Appeals for time beyond 1 year, must be submitted by the student directly to the Provost. - The faculty member may add additional comments relating to the reasons for the Incomplete grade, and must include the specific work required to remove the Incomplete grade before approving the request with his/her signature. - The student must submit the approved "Incomplete Form" to the Office of the Registrar prior to the final week of the semester. - The faculty member has sole responsibility for assigning/ approving an Incomplete grade via the Incomplete Form. - The Registrar's Office is responsible for recording the Incomplete, and for converting the "I" grade to either: 1) a faculty assigned grade at the end of the specified timeframe for completion or 2) to a default grade of "F" for those who fail to complete the requirements in the specified timeframe.
-The Registrar's Office will also notify both the faculty and the student when a revision to an Incomplete grade has been processed.
+Extension requests for up to an additional semester can be approved by the faculty member, who must notify the registrar's office of the extended time.
+Appeals for time beyond 1 year, must be submitted by the student directly to the provost. - The faculty member may add additional comments relating to the reasons for the incomplete grade, and must include the specific work required to remove the incomplete grade before approving the request with his/her signature. - The student must submit the approved "Incomplete Form" to the Office of the registrar prior to the final week of the semester. - The faculty member has sole responsibility for assigning/ approving an Incomplete grade via the incomplete form. - The Office of the Registrar is responsible for recording the Incomplete, and for converting the "I" grade to either: 1) a faculty assigned grade at the end of the specified timeframe for completion or 2) to a default grade of "F" for those who fail to complete the requirements in the specified timeframe.
+The registrar's office will also notify both the faculty and the student when a revision to an Incomplete grade has been processed.

 Note: The removal of an "I" grade to a passing one is the student's responsibility.
-All coursework must typically be completed by the end of the next regular (fall or spring) semester after the Incomplete was granted.
+All course-work must typically be completed by the end of the next regular (fall or spring) semester after the Incomplete was granted.
 An Incomplete will remain on the student's transcript for one (1) regular semester (fall or spring), or until the instructor submits a grade change (whichever occurs first).
-Requests for an extended additional semester must be discussed with the instructor, and if approved, the instructor must notify the Registrar's Office prior to conversion of the Incomplete grade to an F.
+Requests for an extended additional semester must be discussed with the instructor, and if approved, the instructor must notify the Office fo the Registrar prior to conversion of the Incomplete grade to an F.

-If a grade change has not been submitted within the allotted time frame, the "I" grade will convert to an F or designated letter grade indicated by the faculty on the Incomplete Form, and will remain part of the student's permanent official record.
+If a grade change has not been submitted within the allotted time frame, the "I" grade will convert to an F or designated letter grade indicated by the faculty on the incomplete form, and will remain part of the student's permanent official record.